LibraryCarpentry/lc-second-website/_posts/2018/08/2018-08-01-library-carpentry-cac.md

 community to contribute to lesson development is also a priority.

 #### Katrin Leinweber

+Thanks for inviting me to help the LibraryCarpentry community!
+My goal is to improve the existing lessons, and develop new ones where needed effectively.

 #### Mark Laufersweiler
 I have been active with Carpentries for nearly 6 years as a learner, helper, instructor, and Trainer.
 When changing jobs from meteorology to work at the OU Libraries as the Research Data Specialist, I helped to make the library the focal point for Carpentries as part of our outreach for researchers and better research data management practices.
 I look forward to facilitating curriculum development for instructing library staff to promote computing skills that will help with changing roles and duties in libraries.